cchitsiang/awesome-stars/topics.md

 ## others

+- [nostr-protocol/nostr](https://github.com/nostr-protocol/nostr) - a truly censorship-resistant alternative to Twitter that has a chance of working
 - [bflattened/bflat](https://github.com/bflattened/bflat) - C# as you know it but with Go-inspired tooling (small, selfcontained, and native executables)
 - [casey/just](https://github.com/casey/just) - 🤖 Just a command runner
 - [ajmnz/prisma-import](https://github.com/ajmnz/prisma-import) - Bringing import statements to Prisma schemas